aijaz/blog/content/posts/2010/2010-02-13-why-should-i-use-cpan.markdown

----
 comments: false
 date: '2010-02-13 19:01:08'
 slug: why-should-i-use-cpan
 title: Why Should I Use CPAN?
-Category:
-- Computers
+Category: Computers
-tags:
-- CPAN
-- Perl
-- TaskForest
-- Testing
----
+Tags: CPAN, Perl, TaskForest, Testing

 I came across some comments made about an open source program that I had written in perl.
 The user was complaining about how he couldn't get it to